edersoncorbari/edersoncorbari.github.io/_posts/2018-07-22-clojure-start.md

 ## 1. Installing

-I used FreeBSD to make this article, so to install clujure on FreeBSD simply type in the terminal the commands:
+I used FreeBSD to make this article, so to install Clojure on FreeBSD simply type in the terminal the commands:

 {%highlight bash%}
 pkg install clojure leiningen